 JUDGING APPLICATIONS.
 A committee of three judges each will be appointed by Professor Shelby Thacker, Committee Chair of the Sigma Delta Pi Undergraduate Summer Scholarship Competition for the 2022-23 academic year.
 Working independently and with a given set of criteria, the judges will select the winners.
 Their decision will be final.

 ANNOUNCEMENT OF AWARDS.
 Winners will be notified around April 1, 2023.

 USE OF SCHOLARSHIPS AND STIPENDS.
 The $2500 stipends must be used solely for the program and terms described in the accepted application, and only during the summer of 2022 or the 2022-23 academic year.
 These awards may not be used for research purposes, but they may be used for internships only if framed within an academic, credit-bearing course.
-The scholarships to Costa Rica and Spain may not be used to participate in established college or university-sponsored/directed study abroad programs; however, the $2500 stipends may be used for such programs.
+The stipends may be used to participate in established college or university-sponsored/directed study abroad programs.
 Permission will not be made to alter any of these stipulations.
 Possible transfer credit must be coordinated with the student’s college or university, not with Sigma Delta Pi.
-Ineligible are applications that propose to use the $2500 stipend for study in a country that classified as Level 4 by the U.S. State Department of State; Level 3 may be permitted depending upon the warnings issued for the specific region/city proposed.
+Ineligible are applications that propose to use the $2500 stipend for study in a country that is classified as Level 4 by the U.S. State Department of State; Level 3 may be permitted depending upon the warnings issued for the specific region/city proposed.
 These levels must be addressed in the applicant’s personal statement.
 Also ineligible are applications that propose a country that is NOT permitted by the applicant’s home institution; applicants should consult with their institution’s study abroad office, or the equivalent, to determine which countries are restricted from institutionally-endorsed/approved travel.
 Confirmation for the latter must be provided in the applicant’s personal statement.

 If the program proposed for a $2500 stipend is cancelled for any reason, the award will automatically be null and void as well and may NOT be applied to any other program.